 5. After installation, there are few points you need to remember:

-• Always check for any adhesive marks, stains and dust and clean them all.
+• Always check for any adhesive marks, stains and dust and clean them all. • Protect the area to prevent soiling. • Do not expose the area to any traffic 48 hours after installation.
+For furnitures, move them only after 72 hours.

 For further information, about Tarkett follow the link below to their website: